natstar93/CV/README.md

 #### Design

 I have a keen eye for design.
 I designed and built a suite of mobile-first email templates for Sainsbury's using Photoshop, HTML & CSS.
-These were subjected to a rigorous brand clinic review and accepted by the client during their rebrand
+These were subjected to a rigorous brand clinic review and accepted by the client for all Nectar Sainsbury's FMCG emails going forward.<br>
 [View Portfolio](http://www.natalie-akam.com/portfolio.html)

 #### Copywriting & Blogging

 I was often relied upon to amend and create copy for Nectar, and started regular copywriting workshops to teach the skill to others.
-I extended my copywriting skills to blogging by diarising my Makers Academy journey.
+I extended my copywriting skills to blogging by diarising my Makers Academy journey.<br>
 [View my Blog](http://natstar93.github.io)

 #### Disrupting